 McConnell: From my perspective, a lot of damage has been done to the country.
 The stimulus is a huge mistake.
 The level of debt is a huge mistake.
 The health care bill is a disaster for the country.
 Those have been disappointing.
 What has been uplifting is the public's response to our principled arguments against these initiatives.
 I am hopeful and optimistic that we will have a midcourse correction this November.

-This article appears in the Aug.
-7, 2010, edition of National Journal.
+This article appears in the August 7, 2010, edition of National Journal Magazine Contents.